Affiliate links on Android Authority may earn us a commission. Learn more.

 In this guide, we will tell you how to enable Fortnite cross-platform play so you can battle, or just hang out with friends — whether they are on a PC, console, or mobile device.

 Sign up for an Epic Games account

-Your new Epic account will keep track of your player character’s progression, along with any in-game purchases you’ve made, so that if you switch from, say, your Android phone to an Xbox One, your progress and items will be available.
+Your new Epic account will keep track of your account progression, along with any in-game purchases you’ve made, so that if you switch from, say, your Android phone to an Xbox One, your progress and items will still be available.

-IOS and Android Fortnite gamers can also sign up for an Epic Games account inside the game itself.
+Android Fortnite gamers can also sign up for an Epic Games account inside the game itself.
 You can create a standard email account, or use your Facebook, Google, PlayStation Network, Xbox Live, or Nintendo Network account to sign in.

 Adding your Fortnite online friends across platforms